ultraleap/UnityPlugin/docs/content/200-Interaction-Engine.md

 # Custom layers for interaction objects {#ie-custom-layers}

 Have a custom object layer setup?
 No problem.
-Interaction objects need to switch between two layers at runtime: One to exist on when the object **can** collide with your hands (think "contact enabled"), and one to exist on when the object **can't** collide with your hands (When "contact disabled", and also when **grasping** the object).
+Interaction objects need to switch between two layers at runtime:
+- The "Interaction" layer, used when the object **can** collide with your hands.
+- The "No Contact" layer, used when the object **can't** collide with your hands.
+This is the case when the object is **grasped**, or when`ignoreContact` is set to `true`.

 On a specific Interaction Behaviour under its **Layer Overrides** header, check `Override Interaction Layer` and `Override No Contact Layer` in its inspector to specify custom layers to use for the object when contact is enabled or disabled (e.g. due to being grasped).
 These layers must follow collision rules with respect to the **contact bone layer**, which is the layer that contains the Colliders that make up the bones in Interaction Hands or Interaction Controllers.
 (The contact bone layer is usually automatically generated, but you can specify a custom layer to use for Interaction Controllers in the Interaction Manager's inspector.)
 The rules are as follows:

 - The Interaction Layer should have collision enabled with the contact bone layer.
-- The No Contact layer should **NOT** have collision enabled with the contact bone layer.
+- The No Contact layer should **not** have collision enabled with the contact bone layer.
-- (Any collision configuration is allowed for these layers with respect to any non-contact-bone layers.)
+- (Any collision configuration is allowed for these layers with respect to any other, non-contact-bone layers.)

 You can override both or only one of the layers for interaction objects as long as these rules are followed.
+You can also name these layers anything you want, although we usually put "Interaction" and "No Contact" in the layer names to make their purposes clear.

 # Custom behaviors for interaction objects {#ie-custom-interaction-behaviors}